tamag0

 No separate API billing required. tamag0 signs in to the accounts you already have:

 • Claude — sign in with your Claude account (OAuth): usage runs on your Claude subscription.
 An Anthropic API key works too, if you prefer metered billing.
+The desktop uses Claude Code's standard sign-in flow, so reauthentication is the same account flow as signing in from Claude Code itself.
+If the installed Claude Code is too old to provide that flow, tamag0 asks you to run claude update before retrying instead of attempting an unsupported login.

 • Codex — sign in with ChatGPT: usage runs on your ChatGPT Pro or Plus subscription quota, not OpenAI API credits.